Name of the Society

 Election of Members

-- Applications will be considered by the Committee, who will be responsible for the election of new members.
+- Applications for membership can be made on-line via the website and will be considered by the Membership Committee who will be responsible for the election of new members.

 Amendments of the Constitution and Rules of the Society

-- The Secretary/Treasurer shall notify each member of the Society in writing about this proposal at least 1 month before the Annual General Meeting, when the proposal will be considered.
+- The Secretary shall notify each member of the Society in writing about this proposal at least 1 month before the Annual General Meeting, when the proposal will be considered.

-- No change in the Constitution or Rules of the Society shall be made unless, at least one third of the members of the Society are present, and two thirds of those present are in favour of the change.
+- No change in the Constitution or Rules of the Society shall be made unless, at least one third of the members of the Society in good standing are present, and two thirds of those present are in favour of the change.